Is an MBA Worth It? Pros, Cons, and How to Decide

 Professionals gravitate towards an MBA when they want to further their education or improve their career, compensation, and job opportunities.
 Aspiring entrepreneurs will also learn the necessary leadership skills and mechanics of how to start a business.

-During the first year of an MBA degree, students will focus on more general coursework as part of the program's core curriculum.
-This usually includes finance, accounting, marketing, communication, and other related subjects.
-The second year is usually spent on a more focused curriculum, through electives, internships, or global opportunities.
-See Not Every MBA Program is Made Equal–An Overview of the Program Structures of Top Business Schools for more info on curriculum and elective structures.
+During the first year of an MBA degree, students will typically focus on more general coursework as part of the program's core curriculum.
+This usually includes finance, accounting, marketing, communication, and other related foundational subjects.
+The second year is usually spent on a more diversified and personalized curriculum, through electives, internships, or global opportunities.

 The exact benefits of a business degree will differ depending on the individual's background, goals, and aspirations.
 Business school is not right for everyone.
 Some of the other common motivations for pursuing this graduate degree include: